blues/app-accelerators/accelerator-archive/23-freight-car-door-motion-and-location/README.md

 1. bring the two parts of the switch into close proximity
 2. simulate opening and closing the door by moving one part away and then back again to make contact.

 You should see events posted to `door.qo` in Notehub.
-If you don't, you may need to perform a manual `sync` by typing `sync` into the in-browser terminal, or alternatively adding `"sync":true` to the `card.aux` command so that the Notecard syncs with Notehub when the door is opened.
+If you don't, you may need to perform a manual `sync` by typing `sync` into the In-Browser Terminal, or alternatively adding `"sync":true` to the `card.aux` command so that the Notecard syncs with Notehub when the door is opened.

 ## Notecard CLI